 Undergoing a surgery is not an easy task and sometimes after a surgery or trauma, a person might take longer than usual to heal completely.
-Postoperative care begins immediately after surgery.
+Post operative care begins immediately after surgery.
 It continues for the length of the hospital stay and will continue after the patient has been discharged.
-Which means postoperative care – which will include home nursing – continues at home since hospitals do not have the facilities required for long term stays.
+Post surgical care – which will include home nursing – continues at home since hospitals do not have the facilities required for long term stays.

 During such times, it is very essential to have home nurses or a nursing attendant to administer intravenous drugs or dress a wound at proper intervals or to help the clients perform their routine tasks.
 Our postoperative Trauma Care Plan is structured to meet each and every need that can help the client recover at a faster and more comfortable pace at home.
 Another benefit of having home health care is that it ensures quicker and more cost-effective recovery.

 The kind and level of postoperative care required depends on the type and seriousness of the surgery the patient has been through, as well as the patient’s past medical history.
 It involves making sure that all aspects of the patient condition are monitored and treated, including pain management and caring for the wound.
 As part of the postoperative care, your doctor and surgical team will tell you about any potential side effects and complications of the procedure you have experienced.
 As well as making sure that any fears and concerns you and your family may have, are allayed and you get the right kind of emotional and physical support during the recovery at home.

 We feel that at IHHC, we can provide the highest standard of home care nursing services you are looking for – and your clinical care specialists will agree that you are making the right choice in coming to us.
 Our team of health care professionals document the client’s progress and this is communicated to the treating doctor and the patient’s family members.

 Surgeons and physicians who specialize in the condition being treated